bowornpol/NUIM-pipeline/README.md

     final_heat_scores <- H_vector_func(stabilization_t, L_current, H_0_current_graph)

     # Create output data frame for this metabolite
-    # IMPORTANT FIX: Now, only nodes present in the *current filtered graph* will be in the output.
-    # Other metabolites (which were excluded from the diffusion) will NOT be present in this output.
     output_df <- data.frame(
       Node = V(g_current)$name, # Nodes from the current filtered graph Heat_Score = round(final_heat_scores, 10),